Intercultural Synthesis of Ethnic Elements in Contemporary Vocal Practice: A Musicological Study with Statical Validation

 RaNa, M. R. H. (2024).
 Global Music Exchange: Cross-Cultural Flows, Digital Platforms, and the Future of Musical Collaboration.
 International Journal of Technology, Management and Humanities, 10(4), 95–113.

 Sarikkaganon, Y., & Phensit, T. (2025).
 Si Kasathriya Dern Dong: A creative musical work in the form of a choral.
-In International academic multidisciplinary research conference icbtshokkaido 2025 (pp. 193–197).
+International Academic Multidisciplinary Research Conference Icbtshokkaido, 193–197.

 Siwen, Q., Jamnongsarn, S., & Punvaratorn, M. (2024).
 The Relationship Between Popular and Traditional Chinese Music in the Context of Cultural Appropriation.
 Journal of Multidisciplinary in Humanities and Social Sciences, 7(5), 2629–2645.